Particular/docs.particular.net/nservicebus/messaging/sharing-contracts.md

 * Referencing the oldest used NServiceBus major version from message contracts projects.
 [NuGet dependency resolution](https://docs.microsoft.com/en-us/nuget/concepts/dependency-resolution) allows endpoints on newer major versions of NServiceBus to reference assemblies that target an older version of NServiceBus, but not vice versa.
 * Switching to [unobtrusive mode](/nservicebus/messaging/unobtrusive-mode.md).
 Unobtrusive mode allows an assembly to define message contracts without a dependency on the NServiceBus package, making it easy to share message contracts with endpoints targeting multiple versions of NServiceBus and running on various frameworks and platforms.

+> [!NOTE]
-NOTE: Starting with version 8, NServiceBus no longer targets .NET Standard.
+> Starting with version 8, NServiceBus no longer targets .NET Standard.
 [Multi-targeting](https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/cross-platform-targeting#multi-targeting) must be used to support multiple target frameworks.

 ## Versioning